-When Ed Holtz returned home after serving with Campus Crusade for Christ in Europe for 25 years, he faced some culture shock.
+When Ed Holtz returned home after serving with Cru in Europe for 25 years, he faced some culture shock.
 The way people approached Christianity in London was different from the way those in the United States did.
 “I had to figure out how to connect with people [here],” says Ed.
 “What are they interested in?”

 Ed found that one of his best methods to reconnect with the culture was an approach he had used in London called Living and Telling.
-Ed joined several other Campus Crusade leaders in adapting Living and Telling to reach even more people, including bringing in the element of storytelling.
+Ed joined several other Cru leaders in adapting Living and Telling to reach even more people, including bringing in the element of storytelling.

 “It’s an approach that is very natural and very much in the style and in the way that Christ would enter into someone’s life and listen and engage them well,” says staff member John Hursh, who learned about the program when Ed and others were testing it.